Understanding how the Inference.net staking protocol works

 Q: What’s the difference between token rewards and USDC revenue?

-A: Token rewards ($INT) are distributed to all pools by the protocol and shared between operators and delegators.
-USDC revenue is paid directly to the operators for completed inference tasks.
+A: Token rewards ($INT) are distributed to all pools by the protocol and shared between operators and delegators based on token commission rate.
+USDC revenue is earned by operators for completed inference tasks and can be shared with delegators based on USDC commission rate.
+Both types of earnings are distributed proportionally to stake, after their respective commission rates.

 Q: Can operators change minimum stake requirements?

-A: No. The operator minimum stake requirement is set globally and applies to all operator pools.
+A: No. The operator minimum stake amount is set globally and applies to all operator pools.

 Q: What if an operator falls below the minimum stake threshold?

-A: They can’t reduce stake further and the pool can’t accept new delegations until the ratio is restored.
+A: They can’t reduce stake further and the pool can’t accept new delegations until the minimum stake amount is restored.

 Q: Are there fees for staking/unstaking?